willdurand/dotfiles/README.md

 My ZSH config
 =============

 This is my ZSH config.
-Here is a screenshot:

 Installation
 ------------